 So how can you benefit from adopting a good football nutrition plan?

-- Eating a healthy balance diet helps to refuels energy system, allowing you to train and play at a higher intensity for longer.
+- Eating a healthy balanced diet helps to refuel energy system, allowing you to train and play at a higher intensity for longer.

 - Proper football nutrition can help you reach weight loss/gain targets.